utdata/icj-class/static-apps/static-04.md

 }
 ```

-This is a typical example of JSON data, the format preferred by JavaScript.
-Here we define the "books" collection first, then set it to an "array" of key-value pairs ... "title" and "author".
+This is a typical example of JSON, the data format for JavaScript.
+Here we define the "books" collection first, then set it to an **array** of key-value pairs ... "title" and "author".
 Think of each of those sets as a row of data in a spreadsheet.

-Nunjucks can access the data from the current row through the key: `{{ book.title }}` gets the value "The Clown" on it's first pass.
+Nunjucks can access the data from the current row through the key: `{{ book.title }}` gets the value "The Clown" on it's first pass through the data.

 When we started Gulp, this "books" data collection was loaded into the Nunjucks "context", meaning it was made available to it.
 This was all set up in the Gulp tasks by the developer (me).
-All you have to do to add new data for the templates to use define is in the `data.json` file and restart Gulp.
+To add new data for the templates, define it in `data.json` and restart Gulp.

 ## Add a list of our blog entries

-If we wanted to add a new collection to this file, we could do so by adding a comma after the last square bracket `]` and then defining our new array.
-Let's add data about our blog entries so we can create links to them on our index.
+On our index, we want to print out a list of all our blog entries.
+Let's add data about our entries into `data.json` so we can loop through it.

-- Add a comma after the last `]`.
+- In the `src/njk/data/data.json` file, add a comma after the last `]`.
 - Add the following code:

 ```json